How to cure PCOS permanently?

 how to cure pcos permanently

-What Exactly Is PCOS?
+What Exactly is PCOS?

 1. Irregular or absent periods – due to disrupted ovulation